‘She is My Speaker - I Will Not Cross the Speaker’: ‘Protocol’ is Blocking a Hearing on Intro. 1099

 Work-Bites reached out to the Speaker’s Office for comment on the “protocol” being practiced inside the New York City Council, along with other members of the Civil Service & Labor Committee, and their colleagues — but we’re still waiting for a reply.

 Council Member Vickie Paladino [R-19th District], one of Intro.
 1099’s 17 cosponsors, expressed reticence about getting into the “internal party politics that may be at work on the other side of the aisle.”
-But the Queens representitive did tell Work-Bites, “there seems to be a lot of acrimony within the Democrat caucus over 1099, between the unions and the members who support the bill.”
+But the Queens representative did tell Work-Bites, “there seems to be a lot of acrimony within the Democrat caucus over 1099, between the unions and the members who support the bill.”

 “The speaker made her position clear, and in our opinion the retirees deserve a hearing,” Council Member Paladino told Work-Bites in an email.
 “1099 is a good bill that protects the healthcare retirees were promised and has no impact on collective bargaining for current employees.
 As a Republican, this may be an easier ask for us, because we don't owe much to the unions who are trying to kill the bill.
 It's no secret, Democrats are in a pickle here.
 It's a shame because we could really do something significant and bipartisan to help our retirees.”